Callan-Rubakov Effect and Higher Charge Monopoles: Acknowledgements

 \section{Acknowledgements}

-We would like to thank J. Harvey, G. Satishchandran, V.P.
-Nair, A. Royston, C. C\'ordova, M. Reece, and T. Dumitrescu for discussions and related collaborations and Sungwoo Hong and Seth Koren for comments on the draft.
+We would like to thank J. Harvey and G. Satishchandran for discussions and Sungwoo Hong for comments on the draft.
 TDB is supported by the Mafalda and Reinhard Oehme Postdoctoral Fellowship in the Enrico Fermi Institute at the University of Chicago and in part by DOE grant DE-SC0009924.
-TDB thanks the Galileo Galilei Institute for Theoretical Physics for the hospitality and the INFN for partial support during the completion of this work.